soundmud/soundrts/README.txt

 To install the requirements:
 pip install -r requirements.txt -U

-Running server.py requires:
+Running server.py doesn't require any package.
-* future

-Running soundrts.py requires also:
+Running soundrts.py requires:
 * pygame
 * win32com (if you use SAPI 5)